Uncrewed Aircraft Systems Design and Integration

 - other payloads and more.

-Be at the forefront of designing and implementing new unmanned aircraft systems and make your mark on a growing industry.
+Be at the forefront of designing and implementing new uncrewed aircraft systems and make your mark on a growing industry.

 Why our program?

-From day one, you'll be immersed in the expansive technology of unmanned systems.
+From day one, you'll be immersed in the expansive technology of uncrewed systems.
 You'll have the ability to take your skills to the next level with various hands-on, real-world situations.
 This program is one of the only degrees of its kind.
-When you enroll in UAS design and integration, you're choosing a path that will set you apart in the unmanned aircraft systems industry.
+When you enroll in UAS design and integration, you're choosing a path that will set you apart in the uncrewed aircraft systems industry.

 Students will be expected to execute critical thinking, problem solving and research skills while engaging in classes about electronic circuits, communication systems, control systems, machine design, manufacturing technology, materials technology and fundamentals of UAS operations.

 “I’ve gained an understanding and appreciation of the incredible technologies on board an uncrewed aircraft system.
 I have learned mechanical, computer and electrical skills that are essential to work with other engineers in the industry and to understand the basic functions and components of each aircraft.” –Kendy Edmonds, student